[Last updated 8th November, 2018]

-The FODMAP reintroduction plan is arguably the most important part of a low FODMAP diet .
+The FODMAP rechallenge and reintroduction plan is arguably the most important part of a low FODMAP diet.

 The aim is to learn what your individual tolerance level is to different FODMAPs, and reintroduce some of your favourite foods as well.

-But in order to be successful, it must be approached in a systematic fashion.
+In order to rechallenge and reintroduce FODMAPs successfully, it must be approached in a systematic fashion.

-This is a detailed overview and FAQ of the reintroduction process.
+This is a detailed overview and FAQ of the entire process.

 - What is the FODMAP Reintroduction Plan or Challenge Phase?